Benjamin Wilson (congressman): Prelude and American Civil War

 Voters elected Wilson along with Unionist John S. Carlile as their delegates to the Virginia Secession Convention of 1861.
 Unlike Carlile, who voted against secession during both votes, Wilson abstained from the second vote, though he did sign the ordinance of secession.
 Later, he and Judge Gideon D. Camden (who owned slaves in both censuses) moved southward into Virginia after Union forces captured much of Harrison County.

 Postwar politician

 Wilson was a member of West Virginia's State constitutional convention in 1871.

-After the adoption of West Virginia's second Constitution in 1872 (which re-enfranchised Confederates, among other changes) voters elected Wilson from West Virginia's 1st District.
-Re-elected three times, Wilson served in the 44th United States Congress and the next three Congresses (March 4, 1875 – March 3, 1883).
-Wilson was a delegate to the Democratic National Convention in 1872, the same year that he lost a campaign for election to the 43rd United States Congress.
-Two years later, Wilson won election as a Democrat to the Forty-fourth and was re-elected to the three succeeding Congresses (March 4, 1875 – March 3, 1883).
-During the Cleveland administration, Wilson was Assistant Attorney General of the United States (from 1885 to 1893).
+After the adoption of West Virginia's second Constitution in 1872 (which re-enfranchised Confederates, among other changes), Wilson was a delegate to the Democratic National Convention that year.
+Also in 1872 he lost a bid for election to the 43rd Congress from the 1st Congressional District.
+In 1874, however, Wilson won the seat.
+Re-elected three times, he served in the 44th and the next three Congresses (March 4, 1875 – March 3, 1883).
+During the first Grover Cleveland administration and the administration of Benjamin Harrison, Wilson was Assistant Attorney General of the United States (from 1885 to 1893).

 Death and legacy

-Congressman Wilson died on April 26, 1901 in Clarksburg and was buried in the Odd Fellows Cemetery there.
+Benjamin Wilson died on April 26, 1901, in Clarksburg and was buried in the Odd Fellows Cemetery there.